"""pmrf.model

 """

-params_tree, static_tree = self.partition(include_fixed=True, param_objects=True)
+params_tree, static_tree = model_save._partition(include_fixed=True, param_objects=True)

-params = self.named_params()
+params = model_save.named_params()

 model_raw_grp = group.create_group('raw')